 5. List restaurant-related skills and proficiencies

-A separate skills section lets you quickly display the different ways you can add value to a restaurant facility.
+A separate skills section lets you quickly display how to add value to a restaurant facility.
 This section may include your soft skills like collaboration, hard skills like payment processing, or specific cuisines or food items.
 Every skill must be one you are versed in and want to use in your next job.
 Below, you’ll find some key terms and skills to consider for this section:

 Key Skills and Proficiencies | |